dogecoin/dogecoin/CONTRIBUTING.md

 ## "Decision Making" Process

-The following applies to code changes to the Dogecoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Dogecoin Network Protocol consensus changes.
+The following applies to code changes to the Dogecoin Core project, and is not to be confused with overall Dogecoin
+Network Protocol consensus changes.

-Whether a pull request is merged into Dogecoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Dogecoin Core rests with the project merge maintainers.

 Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will